 Support Unit for Students with Disabilities

-In case you need accommodation for exams (extra time, secretarial exams, specialized equipment, individual rooms ...) and/or your studies (taking notes, tutors, accompaniment, various helpers ...), contact: email@example.com.
+In case you need accommodation for exams (extra time, secretarial exams, specialised equipment, individual rooms ...) and/or your studies (taking notes, tutors, accompaniment, various helpers ...), contact: firstname.lastname@example.org.
 The staff of the Unit will tell you all the steps to take and will provide you with all the documents you need to set up the facilities.

-ATTENTION: It is important to inform us as soon as possible so that the arrangements (studies, exams) can be organized, validated, and put in place on time (before end of June for Semesters 1 and 3 and end of November for Semester 2).
+ATTENTION: It is important to inform us as soon as possible so that the arrangements (studies, exams) can be organised, validated, and put in place on time (before end of June for Semesters 1 and 3 and end of November for Semester 2).